The Advent of Europeans in India- The Portuguese, the Dutch and the Danes

 The European Age of Discovery started with the Portuguese navigators, where Prince Henry the Navigator started a maritime school in Portugal.
-The resulting of this technical and scientific discoveries led Portugal to develop the most advanced ships, including the Caravel, the Carrack and the Galleon, where for the first time in history maritime navigation was possible.
+The resulting of this technical and scientific discoveries led Portugal to develop the most advanced ships, including the Caravel, the Carrack, and the Galleon, where for the first time in history maritime navigation was possible.
 The Portuguese Empire led the Portuguese Kingdom to discover and map most of the Globe, and find seas routes as far as the East and West, such as the remarkable voyage to find the sea route to India via the Cape of Good Hope.
-Here, we are giving brief accounts on the arrival of Europeans in India for general awareness.
+Here, we are giving brief accounts on the arrival of Europeans in India.

 Arrival of Portuguese in India

 It was the Portuguese who first discovered a direct sea route to India.
-Portuguese sailor Vasco da Gama arrived at Calicut an important sea port located on the South-West India on May 20, 1498 AD.
+Portuguese sailor Vasco da Gama arrived at Calicut an important seaport located in South-West India on May 20, 1498 AD.
 King Zamorin, the local rule received him and bestowed on him certain privileges.
 After staying in India for a period of three months Vasco da Gama returned with a rich cargo which he sold in the European market at an exorbitant price- 60 times the cost of his voyage.

 But soon Vasco da Gama came back to India for the second time in 1501 AD.
 He set up a trading factory at Cannanore.
-With establishment of trade links, Calicut, Cannanore and Cochin emerged the significant Portuguese centers in India.
+With the establishment of trade links, Calicut, Cannanore, and Cochin emerged the significant Portuguese centers in India.
 Arab traders became jealous of the rise and success of the Portuguese and hence caused enmity bred between the Portuguese and the local king Zamorin.
-The hostilities grew and led to full- fledged military face- off between them.
+The hostilities grew and led to a full-fledged military face-off between them.
 King Zamorin was defeated by the Portuguese.
 With the victory over Zamorin, the military superiority of the Portuguese was established.

 Decline of Portuguese Power